jthro/COMP3821_PROJECT/proposalToDos.md

 - ~~Remarks on real world applications~~

 ### Theoretical Specific
-- ~~Special cases we have thought about or aim to solve.~~
+- ~~Special cases we have thought about or aim to solve.~~ Shay Ticked
 - ~~Preliminary Directions for the Project~~
-- Amibitious goals want to achieve by the end.
+- ~~Amibitious goals want to achieve by the end.~~ End of first paragraph of survey

 ###  Rubric Marking
 - The survey covers a wide range of sources and appropriately references them.
 The